 THE STRENGTH OF THE CAST

 By taking this approach, LLQR needed their cast to be very strong.
-Even though they are helped by a narrative which did keep the viewers guessing when or if certain things might transpire; with few big dramatic scenes, dual protagonists whose paths only intertwine occasionally and a host of deeply flawed characters, the cast needed to make sure that they not only held the viewer's attention but also create an emotional connection with their characters.
-And this cast really delivered; the main characters were excellent and many of the supporting cast were also very good.
+Even though they are helped by a narrative which did keep the viewers guessing when or if certain things might transpire; with few big dramatic scenes, dual protagonists whose paths only intertwine occasionally and with a host of deeply flawed characters, the cast needed to make sure that they not only held the viewer's attention but also create an emotional connection with their characters.
+And this cast really delivered; the main cast was excellent and many of the supporting cast were also very good.

 Lu Siyu's Gu Xin was aimless, weak and selfish.
 Although it’s not explicitly stated, he probably married Dong Qing’s Ge Yue because she came from a rich and influential family.
-He spent a great deal of the latter half of the series thinking about other women and one of them is Feng Qianqian (Sun Anke).
+He spent a great deal of the latter half of the series thinking about other women and one of them was Feng Qianqian (Sun Anke).
 Although both of them would make a series of unwise decisions, they were able to play up the humanness of their characters so that while few viewers will like or agree with them, some may be able to understand and empathise with them.
-Both actors have some scenes where that were particularly memorable.
+Both actors have some scenes that were particularly memorable.
 Sun Anke was particularly good in Ep33, in the scene where in order to protect Feng Danian, she confessed that the ring belonged to her.
-As for Lu Siyu, in Ep35 after Ge Yue leaves after visiting Gu Xin in prison and his regret is palpable as he weeps after it finally struck him just how much he has lost.
+As for Lu Siyu, in Ep35 after Ge Yue leaves after visiting Gu Xin in prison, his regret is palpable as he weeps after it finally struck him just how much he had lost.

 MISSTEPS

 The Feng family have their own bias and preconceived ideas of members of the Gu family too.
 It’s not just Gu Qingyu and the Gu family that were prejudiced, the Feng family was too, especially with regard to both Gu Qingyu and Gu Shihong.
 Feng and her family tended to always see themselves as victims which affected their self-esteem and the ways they interacted with others.
 While they do play up these issues with her sister Feng Qianqian, they tend to underplay these flaws in Feng Xiaoqin.
 It’s likely that Feng Xiaoqin’s obsession with getting validation and dignity also influenced Feng Qianqian who took things too far.
-However, even though she does have some misgivings about her preoccupation with Shanghai and the apartment, the script barely touches on it and only strongly implied it once, in a scene in Ep35 when Gu Qingyu offers Feng Xiaoqin a house.
+However, even though she does have some misgivings about her preoccupation with Shanghai and the apartment, the script barely touches on them and only strongly implied it once, in a scene in Ep35 when Gu Qingyu offers Feng Xiaoqin a house.

 Also because Feng Xiaoqin is a more unrestrained and open character, her motivations, her decision making and her emotions are often quite easy to understand.
 She either has scenes where her expressions are quite easy to read or she will openly talk about them with her sister, her friend and Zhan Xiang.
 Even the motivation for hiding the secret about Feng Danian isn’t hard to understand.
 It’s a pity that the script chose to try and overplay the positive side of her nature too much.
 It even got to a point where it seemed like several characters felt it was necessary to voice out her good points that it felt forced.

 In the first arc of the series, the script purposely hid a piece of information from the audience.
 Gu Qingyu is holding on to a secret that will change the audience's perception of her.
 This was quite a nice twist because it added a dimension to her that viewers did not previously know.
 Viewers were further kept interested in how this secret will surface and what would happen should it surface.
 Interestingly, with Gu Qingyu, many of the details we get about her personality and her journey aren’t laid out in an easy way for viewers to understand.
-With Gu Qingyu, we get scenes of the way she handles situations in her life, especially at work, or we are told in passing about things that she had done or experienced and from there viewers will then need to extrapolte what it means for Gu Qingyu as a character.
+With Gu Qingyu, we get scenes of the way she handles situations in her life, especially at work, or we are told in passing about things that she had done or experienced and from there viewers will then need to extrapolate what it means for Gu Qingyu as a character.
 Right till the very end of the series, viewers are not told clearly what Gu Qingyu’s motivations for several actions are.
 The information is implied and it’s up to the audience to make meaning of it.

 Also because Gu Qingyu and Shi Yuan were more reticent characters, their relationship was more interesting because they were particularly careful around each other and many things were left unsaid and up to viewers to deduce.